-Finally, Moroccan saffron is relatively inexpensive and commonly used in Moroccan cooking, so you can find it easily in the souks.
-This is a great souvenir to bring back from Morocco, particularly as a small gift to give to friends or family.
-A fair price is less than 30 dirham per gram of saffron – we ended up paying 30 dirham for about 1.5 grams.
+Finally, Moroccan saffron is relatively inexpensive and commonly used in Moroccan cooking, so you can find it easily in the souks and is a great gift to bring back for friends or family.
+A fair price is less than 30 dirham per gram of saffron – we paid 30 dirham for about 1.5 grams.

 However, make sure you are being sold real saffron!
 How to tell if you have the real or fake stuff?
 Real saffron is multi-colored – the base is more orange/yellow, whereas the tip is deep red.
-The shorter the yellow section at the base, the better – but it should still be there.
 Pure red is often a sign it is fake or colored artificially.

 Second, a piece of saffron should have a flared tip – like a super small paint brush – sometimes splitting into 2 or 3 distinct strands.
 It’s like a little flower.
 Lastly, it should have a distinctive smell, sort of like musky honey or hay.

 9. Kaftans, Djellabas, and Other Traditional Outfits

 Kaftans and djellabas are common clothing choices for Moroccans, and both men and women wear them.
 Kaftans are loose-fitting, long-sleeved garments, that hit mid-shin or at the ankle.

-Another one of the popular clothing souvenirs from Morocco were loose, lightweight pants.
+Another popular clothing item for sale were loose, lightweight pants.
 They were relaxed fit, with a drawstring waist.
 There were also more harem style pants for sale.